vegaprotocol/documentation/docs/releases/overview.md

 :::

 :::caution Breaking changes
-**Data node V1 APIs removed**: As flagged over the previous release summary notes the data node V1 APIs have now been removed.
+**Data node V1 APIs removed**: As flagged previously, the data node V1 APIs have now been removed.

 This release also introduces a number of [breaking  changes ↗](https://github.com/vegaprotocol/vega/blob/develop/CHANGELOG.md#0630) that should be reviewed if you are using data node APIs or starting to use the V2 wallet APIs.
 :::